myerkes/rubyportfolio/README.md

 # Matt Yerkes Portfolio in Ruby on Rails

 # Introduction
-This is my personal portfolio web app buildin Ruby on Rails and deployed on Heroku.
+This is my personal portfolio web app built in Ruby on Rails and deployed on Heroku.
 It is intended to serve as an example of a Ruby on Rails app that I can create as well as act as a repository of information about myself and other projects I have completed.

 # Technologies
 - Ruby 2.7.3p183